Wolbachia mosquitoes to be released at 4 more sites, including Bedok and Marsiling, to curb dengue

 Male mosquitoes do not bite and cannot transmit diseases, as they feed only on plant juices, such as nectar.

-Dr Puthucheary said in a video on social media that the four locations were selected based on factors such as historical dengue risk and the size of their Aedes mosquito populations.
+Dr Puthucheary said that the four locations were selected based on factors such as historical dengue risk and the size of their Aedes mosquito populations.

 "Residents in these areas can expect releases of male Project Wolbachia mosquitoes twice a week," he added.